 * DespairEventHorizon: The main character points out that he is six months sober when he turns down a sale on bourbon (And vodka), but after he listens to the clerk's story, he buys a bottle of Jack Daniels. [[spoiler: [[SubvertedTrope He does not drink it]], but rather [[GrievousBottleyHarm uses it to kill all of the gang member sans the leader]].]]

-** The gangster is prevented from taking a clear shot at the main character at a crucial moment by the kid he and his goons had previously been bullying and beating up.
+** Quite literally.
+The gang leader is prevented from taking a clear shot at the main character at a crucial moment when the kid, whom he and his goons had previously been bullying and beating up, bites him in the leg.

 ** The person to actually light the gang leader on fire is [[spoiler:the prostitute he had beaten and raped at the start of the film]].